zhaob5/sher3-kinematics/README.md

 2. **Kinematics of the Roll-Tilt Mechanism in SHER-3.0** – breakdown of the four-bar linkage structure.

 3. **Kinematics and Jacobian Analysis of SHER-3.0** – full system modeling and differential kinematics.

+4. **Closed-Form Jacobian Inverse Derivation for SHER-3.0** - derivation of the Jacobian Inverse with physical intuition.